Axect/HEP_CS/Problems/Prob2.md

 * Calculate statistical probability of quincunx.
 (Hint: You should use random library)

-## 2. Sorting Lists with Legend phsicists
+## 2. Sorting Lists with Legend physicists
 <p style="text-align:right">Provided by <b>Tae Geun Kim</b></p>

 * Here is the physics test score.